wallarm/product-documentation/docs/latest/about-wallarm-waf/api-abuse-prevention.md

 * [Scalping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-005_Scalping) is characterized by bots making online store products unavailable for real customers, e.g. by reserving all items so that they become out of stock but do not make any profit.
 * [Vulnerability scanning](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-014_Vulnerability_Scanning) is characterized by service vulnerability search.
 * [Scraping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-011_Scraping) is collecting accessible data and/or processed output from the application that may result in private or non-free content becoming available for any user.
+* [Broken Object Level Authorization (BOLA)](../attacks-vulns-list.md#broken-object-level-authorization-bola).
+Attackers can exploit API endpoints that are vulnerable to broken object level authorization by manipulating the ID of an object that is sent within the request.
+This may lead to unauthorized access to sensitive data.

 ## How API Abuse Prevention works?